-1. Acme Credit Consultants Ltd (here to referred as ACME within this internal complaints handling procedure document) is authorised and regulated by the Financial Conduct Authority for Regulated Debts Ref No. 577189(Interim Permission) same can be found on http://fca.org.uk
+1. Acme Credit Consultants Ltd (hereto referred as ACME within these internal complaints handling procedure document) is authorised and regulated by the Financial Conduct Authority for Regulated Debts Ref No. 577189(Full Permission) same can be found on http://fca.org.uk

 2.1.
-ACME has in place and operates an appropriate and effective internal complaints handling procedure (this is also available in writing) for handling any expression of dis-satisfaction, whether oral or written, and whether justified or not, from or on behalf of a complainant about ACME business provision of a FCA Regulated Debt Services.
+ACME has in place and operates an appropriate and effective internal complaints handling procedure (this is also available in writing) for handling any expression of dissatisfaction, whether oral or written, and whether justified or not, from or on behalf of a complainant about ACME business provision of an FCA Regulated Debt Services.
 Full details are available in writing upon request.

 2.2.
 The procedure – ACME internal complaints handling procedure makes provisions for:

 a) A complainant to make a complaint by any reasonable means i.e. telephone, letter, email or in person.

 b) Any complaints made against ACME?
 It will be investigated by a person of sufficient competence who, wherever possible, was not directly involved in the matter, which is the subject of the complaint.

 c) The person charged with responding to complaints will have sufficient seniority and authority to settle such complaints (including the offering of redress where appropriate) or to have ready access to someone who has the necessary seniority and authority and; d) Responses to complaints to address adequately the subject matter of the complaint and, where the complaint is upheld, to offer redress.

 2.3.
 The timescale for dealing with complaints.